Alteian/Alteian/README.md

-- 👋 Hi, I’m @Alteian
+- 👋 Hi, I am David Roučka
 - 👀 I’m interested in ...
+AI, modernization and games.
 - 🌱 I’m currently learning ...
-Python and databases
+Python and databases.
 - 💞️ I’m looking to collaborate on ...
+Hit me up and let's see.
-- 📫 How to reach me ...
-FB: /david.roucka
+- 📫 How to reach me ... davosroucka@gmail.com